xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/product-specific.md

     You must select the type that best suits your needs (For an explanation of the different attribute value field types, see {% link "Attribute Value Field Types" ref_5qw116xV %}).
 By default, clicking **Add attribute** creates a Plain field.
 To select a different field type, click on the "down arrow" expandable part of the **Add attribute** button and select the type you require from the drop-down button menu:
     ![ps-attr-5.png]({{site.baseurl}}/attachments/ref_d4ktum3z/ps-attr-5.png)

-3. The new attribute field will appear on a new line in the Product-Specific attributes list.
+3. A new attribute field will appear on a new line in the Product-Specific attributes list.

     For the sake of example, the snapshot below demonstrates a newly added Plain field:
     ![ps-attr-6.png]({{site.baseurl}}/attachments/ref_d4ktum3z/ps-attr-6.png)